Packet Production Checklist:

 Note that you will now be able to view the file you dropped into the folder.
 This is a change from our old Novell system.

-- From the Go menu, Connect to Server
+- Open Finder, from the Go menu, Connect to Server

 - Type (or copy and paste) in: smb://files3/officeservices/officeservicesdropbox